 Pro Football Hall of Fame player and Super Bowl-winning coach Mike Ditka joined ESPN as an NFL analyst in 2004.
-With a combined 26 years of playing (12) and head coaching (14) experience, Ditka is an analyst on Sunday NFL Countdown and Monday Night Countdown and makes regular appearances on ESPN Radio and SportsCenter.
+With a combined 26 years of playing (12) and head coaching (14) experience, Ditka serves as a year-round contributor to SportsCenter.

 After earning All-America honors at the University of Pittsburgh, the tight end enjoyed a stellar 12-year NFL playing career.
 Drafted in the first round and fifth overall selection of the 1961 NFL Draft by the Bears, he was named NFL Rookie of the Year.
 He played tight end for the Bears (1961-1966), Philadelphia Eagles (1967-1968) and Dallas Cowboys (1969-1972) and was selected All-Pro six times.
 He also caught a touchdown in the Cowboys’ Super Bowl VI win against the Miami Dolphins.